adizi1/SolidworksHelicopter/README.md

 # SolidworksStepper
-Final project in engineering graphics course. a modular stepper for people with a regular stepper who are capable in preserving walking methods.
+Mid project in engineering graphics course.
+A model of a chopper according to the course requirements